plastic-labs/yousim/README.md

 YouSim is a simulator that lets you simulate identities within the latent space of Claude 3.5 Sonnet.
 It's live at [https://yousim.ai](https://yousim.ai)!

+## Environment Variables

+These are different values you set in a `.env` file that affect the behavior of YouSim.
+Some of them are related to the web deployment for things like user accounts and shareable links, while other's impact the core behavior of YouSim.

+There is an `.env.template` file that covers all of these.
+Some special callouts and notes.

+There is a `PROVIDER` variable that controls which LLM provider is used by YouSim.
+Currently, this only supports

+- `anthropic`
+- `openrouter`

+If you specify `anthropic` It will use `claude-sonnet-3.5` as the model and make use of the new [caching](https://docs.anthropic.com/en/docs/build-with-claude/prompt-caching) feature.
+This also means you needs to specify a
+`ANTHROPIC_API_KEY` in your `.env`.

+If you specify `openrouter` you then need to provide an additional variable called `OPENROUTER_MODEL` to specify which model you want to use.
+This also means you need to specify an `OPENAI_API_KEY` in your `.env` which corresponds to your OPENROUTER API Key.

 ## Self-Hosting

 If you don't want to run the entire web deployment of YouSim you can run the